Indrakens/cocktail-haven/README.md

 # COCKTAIL | HEAVEN
 Website designed to provide users learn and try cocktail recipes.
-Users can create their own cocktail recipes and share their cocktail creation skills with other users.
+Users can register to the site and once logged in they have access to all the site features.
+Registered users can create their own cocktail recipes and share their cocktail recipes with other users.
+Also can update or delete their own cocktail recipe.
+Users can like/ unlike cocktail recipes and also be involved in conversations related to chosen cocktail recipes by commenting on them.
 [responsiv website image]
-# UX
+# DESIGN
-## Wireframe
-[add wireframe images]
 ## Color Scheme
 [add coclor cheme image]
 ## Typography